 Dirk Mattfeld, PhD of Technische Universität Braunschweig, Germany will make a presentation entitled “Fostering Inter-disciplinary Research in Transportation and Logistics” on February 19, 2016 from 1:30 – 2:30 pm in 401 SSB (Social Science and Business Building) as part of the College’s Logistics & Supply Chain Management Doctoral Seminar Series.

-Michael Benoit, President and CEO of Total Hockey, Inc. and Dr. Mitch Millstein, University of Missouri – St. Louis made a presentation entitled “Total Hockey Optimizes Omni-Channel Facility Locations” on February 12, 2016 as part of the College’s Logistics & Supply Chain Management Doctoral Seminar Series.
+Michael Benoit, President and CEO of Total Hockey, Inc. and Dr. Mitch Millstein, University of Missouri – St. Louis made a presentation entitled “Total Hockey Optimizes Omni-Channel Facility Locations” on February 12,

 Dr. James F. Campbell, Professor and Chair, Logistics & Operations Management Department was named Associate Editor of Transportation Research Part B: Methodological, which is widely regard as one of the elite journals for transportation research.
 Campbell has been on the Editorial Advisory Board of the journal since 1991 and also serves as Associate Editor for Transportation Science and for OMEGA - The International Journal of Management Science.

 Dr. Steve Moehrle, chair of the Accounting Department at